EemeliSurakkaBrink/sick-beasts-frontend/documentation/tech_stack_document.md

 *   **Security Measures**

     *   **Authentication:** Implementing secure login mechanisms, allowing both guest checkouts and account-based orders with order tracking.
-    *   **Data Protection:** Utilizing Laravel's built-in security features to safeguard customer data and transactions.
+    *   **Data Protection:** Utilizing Sanity CMS's robust security features to safeguard customer data and transactions.

 *   **Performance Optimizations**

     *   **Fast Page Loads:** Next.js and Tailwind CSS contribute to quick rendering times and a smooth user interface.
     *   **Responsive Design:** Ensuring that all features, especially the Swiper.js-powered carousel, work seamlessly on any device.
-    *   **Efficient Data Handling:** The use of Laravel ensures that data operations are both secure and efficient.
+    *   **Efficient Data Handling:** The use of Sanity CMS ensures that data operations are both secure and efficient.

 By focusing on these measures, we ensure a secure, robust, and high-performance website that delivers a top-notch user experience.